dagraham/plm-dgraham/README.md

         ~/plm % plm -e

 Again you will be prompted to choose the relevant project with tab completion available.
 This begins a loop in which you can choose a player using tab completion and then enter the player's response to the "cannot play dates" query.
 The response for a player can be 'all', 'none', 'nr' (no response) or a comma separated list of dates using the month/day format.
 Asterisks can be appended to dates in which the player wants to be listed as a sub, e.g., '10/4, 10/18*, 10/25' for cannot play on 10/4 or 10/25 but might be able to subsitute on 10/18.
 This process continues until you enter a 'q' to end the loop and, if changes have been made, indicate whether or not you would like to save them.
+This entry process can be repeated as often as you like until you are satisfied that all responses have been correctly entered.

 ### 4. Process responses to create the schedule

 Invoke *plm* with the `-s`, schedule, switch after all player responses have been received and recorded.

+        ~/plm % plm -s

 Again, you will be prompted to choose the relevant project using tab completion.
-The schedule will be processes and added to the project file with no further input required.
+The schedule will be processed and added to the project file with no further input required.

 ### 5. Deliver the completed schedule to the players